SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 	sudo tail -f /var/log/syslog | grep -i "Hostname"
 	```

-C. Create a configuration file to identify syslog headers that will be used later
+3. Create a configuration file to identify syslog headers that will be used later

 This method helps find key information located in the syslog headers to split technologies into separate pipelines to be forwarded to the right Intakes on SEKOIA.IO.

 Log all the raw events received by the Rsyslog server to a **temporary file** named `00-testing.conf`.

 To identify syslog headers that will be used later, follow these steps:

 	1. Create a dedicated configuration file